tjanczuk/azurecache/README.md

 ### How

 The *azurecache* module uses [Edge.js](http://tjanczuk.github.io/edge) to access the .NET client of the Windows Azure Cache Service that ships as a NuGet package.
+The gist of the idea is [here](https://github.com/tjanczuk/azurecache/blob/master/lib/azurecache.js).

 ### More